Please Note: Our Cape Town and Centurion Branches are Closed from 21 Dec & Opening 06 Jan 2025

 We listed the ingredients in “parts” (by volume) so you can easily scale the natural lip balm recipe up or down to your liking.
 For example, use 1/2 cup beeswax, ½ cup cocoa butter, and 1 cup oil.
 Or for a much smaller batch, combine 1 tablespoon of beeswax and 1 tablespoon of cocoa butter with 2 tablespoons of oil.

-How to Make the Homemade Lip Balm
+How to Make Your Very Own Homemade Lip Balm

 1. Have all your supplies and ingredients out and ready before starting.